LinuxUser255/BashAndLinux/Vim_And_NeoVim_Usage.md

 # NeoVim and Vim Motions

-## Some notes taken from ThePrimegagen's Vim as your editor playlist.
+## Some notes taken from ThePrimegagen's Vim as your editor playlist
 https://youtube.com/playlist?list=PLm323Lc7iSW_wuxqmKx_xxNtJC_hJbQ7R

-## And some of these are from Luke Smith's Vim playlist
+## And some from Luke Smith's Vim playlist
 https://youtube.com/playlist?list=PL-p5XmQHB_JSTaEPygu1DZjuFfb704Uv7

 - Something to consider when using Vim or NeoVim,  (this is optional), but very common for many Vim users.